lukasziegler/airhorn/README.md

 more ideas

+- [ ] click on an already playing gif stops it and the music
+- [ ] favicon, manifest, meta & theme-color
+- [ ] send custom analytics
 - [ ] add proper JS build process
 - [ ] migrate to (p)react
 - [ ] randomization of images
 - [ ] special effect when hovering/clicking DLS
 - [ ] set timing for DLS animation, 5s loop, then on hover
-- [ ] click on an already playing gif stops it and the music
-- [ ] prefetching of audio files (remove delay on mobile usage)
 - [ ] font loading optimization (FOIT)
-- [ ] send custom analytics
-- [ ] favicon, manifest, meta & theme-color